-Westdale Heights Elementary School evacuated due to transformer catching fire
+Students at Westdale Heights Elementary return to class after brief evacuation due to transformer fire

 Latest Weather Blog

-Westdale Heights Elementary School evacuated due to transformer catching fire
+Students at Westdale Heights Elementary return to class after brief evacuation due to transformer fire

 BATON ROUGE - Students, teachers, and staff at an elementary school on Baton Rouge's College Drive were evacuated from the campus Tuesday (March 16) morning due to a nearby transformer catching on fire, school officials say.